Sound Blaster AWE64: Variants

 The AWE64 came in two versions initially: A standard version, later re-branded as Value (with 512 KB of RAM), and a Gold version (with 4 MB of RAM, high quality 20-bit DAC and a separate SPDIF output).
-The earlier revision of the standard and value versions of the card (i.e. Model CT4500) had all-black jacks, but a later revision (model CT4520) had AC’97 color coded jacks.
+The earlier revision of the standard and value versions of the card (i.e. Model CT4500) had all-black jacks, but a later revision (model CT4520) had color coded jacks.

 A third version that arrived later, was designed around the PCI bus.
 It offers the features of the original ISA AWE64, but it has the PCI interface and is built around an even more integrated ASIC.
 This made the board even more compact, and thus cheaper to build.
 Unfortunately, during this card's time, the issue of compatibility with older legacy DOS applications accessing PCI audio cards had not been ideally addressed.
 Creative created a motherboard port called the SB-Link that assisted the PCI bus in working with software that looked for the legacy I/O resources of ISA sound cards.
 Without this motherboard port, the card was incompatible with DOS software.

 AWE64 PCI was later followed by the AWE64D, which was a variant of the PCI AWE64 that was developed for OEMs.
 It again offered the same feature support as other AWE64 cards, including the DOS support issues.
 The AWE64D was not quite compatible with AWE64 PCI drivers, however, and had to use separate driver packages.

 An AWE64 Mark II was also designed, and prototype boards and drivers made.
 This card added 4 speaker surround sound for games, and a hardware Dolby Digital decoder.
 The six extra phono plugs (sub, center, left rear, right rear, digital in, digital pass-through) and the extra Dolby decoder chips were placed on a second board which connected to the main board via a ribbon cable.
 The project was dropped in favor of the Sound Blaster Live! cards due to the high expense of such a solution, and the aging ISA interface.